pickles976/ai-arena-ladder/game_server/readme.md

 - [ ] Listen for input via Websocket
 - [ ] Run on input, return to waiting on game end
 - [ ] Dockerize

+Sanitizing user code:

+- UUID variable names
+- AST tree to extract line numbers of loops
+- inject timeouts into any loop
+- check for memory bombs at the end of user code